 Waterproof Shoes / Sandals: Along those lines, you will want to wear footwear that is both comfortable and waterproof.
 If you wear regular sneakers, then plan on those needing some time to dry off afterwards.
 There are areas where you may have to cross a shallow river or get closer to the waterfalls. » A solid pair of Tevas for example or Keen sandals are good options.

 GoPro: You can actually swim in the pools below the waterfall.
-Bringing along a GoPro to capture the footage of being in the water will not disappoint. » Check out the new GoPro Here 8 or save some money with the GoPro Hero 7 for your travels.
+Bringing along a GoPro to capture the footage of being in the water will not disappoint. » Check out the GoPro Hero 9 for your travels.

 Bathing Suit: Wearing something that can get wet will be a good idea either way as the waterfalls can spray their water on you when you get close to them.

 Quick Dry Towel: I always like to bring along a quick dry towel to dry off during days like this.
 Since you can jump into the water, it is always nice to get yourself dry before continuing the trek. » This Rainleaf microfiber quick dry towel has been my go to when it comes to traveling.